statnews/pugin/README.md

 ![big ben](big-ben.png)

-Pugin is a small ES6 plugin wrapper for and depending on jQuery.
+Pugin is a small plugin wrapper for and depending on jQuery to allow plugins to be written as classes with some default functionality.

-<sup>**NOTE**: This means you must be using babel, webpack, browserify, etc. to consume this module.
-Use in production at your own risk.</sup>

 `npm install statnews/pugin --save`